-Method Comment Lower return on investment (ROI) specification While emission reduction projects compete with other productivity projects for capital funding, a lower Internal Rate of Return is acceptable for projects with demonstrated energy savings and associated emission reductions.
-Employee engagement Employee ideas and suggestions continue to be a source of emission reduction projects.
+Method Comment Lower return on investment (ROI) specification While emission reduction projects compete with other productivity projects for capital funding, a lower Internal Rate of Return is acceptable for projects with demonstrated energy savings and associated emission reductions Employee engagement Employee ideas and suggestions continue to be a source of emission reduction projects.
 We invested in our local employee-led Go Green committees, providing them with additional tools for organization and success in helping inform and activate our work force around environmental sustainability.
-Compliance with regulatory requirements and/or standards throughout the globe.
-Emission reduction activities are driven by a variety of regulatory requirements and/or standards throughout the globe.
+Compliance with regulatory requirements/standards Emission reduction activities are driven by a variety of regulatory requirements and/or standards throughout the globe.
 Internal incentives/recognition programs Performance pay is linked to achievement of energy and GHG reduction goals for our CEO, business unit managers, and facility managers.
 Internal leaders at the facility and corporate employee level are recognized internally through Global Supply Chain Townhall and Go Green recognitions, as well as external recognitions.
 Internal price on carbon Kellogg has an implicit cost of carbon globally, aligned to the UN Global Compact.
-Kellogg has absolute and normalized targets for 2050 and 2020, for which the Global Supply Chain function is accountable.
+Kellogg has absolute and normalized targets for 2050 and 2030, for which the Global Supply Chain function is accountable.
 The emissions reduction goals drive discussions that influence operational changes or project acceptance outside of other business-related goals.
 As part of this process, Global Supply Chain has implemented a lower internal rate of return threshold for capital projects that reduce energy use, greenhouse gas emissions and water use.

-(C4.5) Do you classify any of your existing goods and/or services as low-carbon products or do they enable a third party to avoid GHG emissions?
-Yes
+(C4.5) Do you classify any of your existing goods and/or services as low-carbon products?

-(C4.5a) Provide details of your products and/or services that you classify as low-carbon products or that enable a third party to avoid GHG emissions.
+(C4.5a) Provide details of your products and/or services that you classify as low-carbon products.